sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀#Day10:Install and Configure Splunk .md

-🚀#Day10:Install and Configure Splunk
+# 🚀#Day10:Install and Configure Splunk

-Objective
+## Objective
 The objective of this task is to install and configure Splunk on an Ubuntu machine.
-By completing this task, students will have Splunk up and running to collect and analyze security logs.
+By completing this task, will have Splunk up and running to collect and analyze security logs.

-Lab Setup
+## Lab Setup Requirements

-Requirements

 System: Ubuntu 22.04 / 20.04 (Server or Desktop)
 Tools Required:
 Splunk Enterprise (Free version for local setup) Terminal (Command Line Access)

-Steps to Install and Configure Splunk on Ubuntu
+### Steps to Install and Configure Splunk on Ubuntu
 Step 1: Download Splunk

 Open Terminal and download Splunk using wget: